Did You Know:

 The Archives are open to Utica University students, faculty, staff and alumni as well as those outside the University community by appointment.

-Please use the contact information above, and we will gladly accommodate your needs.
+Please use the contact information below left, and we will gladly accommodate your needs.

 The core mission of the Utica University Archives is to support the primary education mission of Utica University and Gannett Library.
 Its core mission is: